tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 The most impressive example of a Netlify-hosted site is [Smashing Magazine](https://www.smashingmagazine.com/).
 Previously hosted on WordPress, Smashing Magazine made the switch to Netlify, with Hugo as the static site generator engine.
 See [Smashing Magazine just got 10x faster](https://www.netlify.com/blog/2017/03/16/smashing-magazine-just-got-10x-faster/) for details.

+Complementing Netlify is [Netlify CMS](#netlify_cms), a flat-file CMS for your content.

 ### Aerobatic {#aerobatic}

 [Aerobatic](https://www.aerobatic.com/) is similar to Netlify in that it builds and publishes your static site.
 Aerobatic gives you a robust publishing engine that includes a CDN, SSL, continuous delivery, a deployment CLI, password protection, and more.
 Aerobatic can publish a number of static site generators, including Jekyll, Hugo, Hexo, and more.
 Aerobatic says,

 > Aerobatic is a specialized platform for efficient delivery of static webpages and website assets.
 We take care of the configuration details for you that provide the best balance of performance and maintainability.
 Stop fiddling with CDNs and web server configs and focus on coding great front-end experiences. &mdash; [Static website serving](https://www.aerobatic.com/docs/static-serving/)

-## Static CMS platforms
+## Flat-file CMS platforms

-Finally, there is a class of developer doc tools that combine both the authoring and the hosting/deployment in the same tool.
-These tools are often referred to as static content management systems (CMSs) because they provide a GUI layer over your static content.
+Finally, there is a class of developer doc tools that provide online GUIs for authoring and publishing, but they still store your content as flat files in repositories such as GitHub and Bitbucket.
 In other words, they provide a WordPress.com-like experience for your content (giving you a user interface to browse your posts, pages, layouts, and other content).

+Flat-file CMSs often combine both the authoring and the hosting/deployment in the same tool.
 Updates you make are built automatically on the platform.
-But unlike Wordpress, the solution does not involve storing your content in a database and dynamically retrieving that content from the database when readers visit your page.
-In fact, many times you can store your content on GitHub, and the static CMS will read/pull it in a seamless way.
+But unlike WordPress, the solution does not involve storing your content in a database and dynamically retrieving that content from the database when readers visit your page.
+In fact, many times you can store your content on GitHub, and the flat-file CMS will read/pull it in a seamless way.

 ### Readme.io {#readmeio}

-[Readme.io](http://readme.io) is an online static CMS for docs that offers one of the most robust, full-featured interfaces for developer docs available.
-Specifically, Readme.io includes features for displaying API documentation content.
-(If you consider how much time it requires to build, maintain, and troubleshoot your own website, it makes sense to consider an existing third-party platform where someone has already built all of this out already.)
+[Readme.io](http://readme.io) is an online flat-file CMS for docs that offers one of the most robust, full-featured interfaces for developer docs available.
+Most important, Readme.io includes features for displaying API documentation content.

 To explore Readme.io: